-We are pleased to announce the launch of the CESM2 Large Ensemble in partnership with the IBS Center for Climate Physics in South Korea.
-When completed, the CESM2 Large Ensemble will consist of 100 members at 1 degree spatial resolution covering the period 1850-2100 under CMIP6 historical and SSP370 future radiative forcing scenarios.
-The entire ensemble is expected to complete in Fall 2020, and the data should become available via the Climate Data Gateway by the end of 2020.
-A reference paper describing the ensemble will be posted by the end of 2020.
+We are pleased to announce the completion of the CESM2 Large Ensemble Project, produced in partnership with the the IBS Center for Climate Physics in South Korea.
+The CESM2 Large Ensemble (LENS2) consists of 100 members at 1-degree spatial resolution covering the period 1850-2100 under CMIP6 historical and SSP370 future radiative forcing scenarios.
+Data sets from this ensemble are available via the Climate Data Gateway.

-- Members 11-90: These begin from 4 pre-selected years of the pre-industrial control simulation based on the phase of the Atlantic Meridional Overturning Circulation (AMOC).
-For each of the 4 initial states, there will be 20 ensemble members created by randomly perturbing the atmospheric temperature field by order 10^-14K.
-The chosen start dates (model years 1231, 1251, 1281, and 1301) sample AMOC and Sea Surface Height (SSH) in the Labrador Sea at their maximum, minimum and transition states.
+- Members 11-90: These begin from 4 pre-selected years of the pre-industrial control simulation based on the phase of the Atlantic meridional overturning circulation (AMOC).
+For each of the 4 initial states, there are 20 ensemble members created by randomly perturbing the atmospheric potential temperature field by order 10^-14K.
+The chosen start dates (model years 1231, 1251, 1281, and 1301) sample AMOC and sea surface height (SSH) in the Labrador Sea at their maximum, minimum, and transition states (see Fig. 2).

-The initialization design will allow assessment of oceanic (AMOC) and atmospheric contributions to ensemble spread, and the impact of AMOC initial-condition memory on the global earth system.
+This initialization design is intended to enable an assessment of oceanic (AMOC) and atmospheric contributions to ensemble spread, and the impact of AMOC initial-condition memory on the global Earth system.

 Modifications incorporated in the second half of the LENS2 simulations